Treatment for Jealousy with a Psychologist

 One is seldom conscious of these underlying dynamics.
 At Psykologvirke we are experts on methods that can help make the unconscious conscious.

-Therapy for excessive jealousy - different methods
+Therapy for pathological jealousy – Different methods

 There are various methods for the treatment of jealousy.
 For example, intensive depth therapy (ISTDP), metacognitive therapy, cognitive therapy or psychodynamic therapy.
 You can read more about these here.